runtimeverification/javamop/docs/Troubleshooting.md

 #Troubleshooting

-Here we gathered some problems that you might encounter during installing or using JavaMOP, along with instructions how to solve them.
+Here we gathered some problems that you might encounter during installing or using JavaMOP, along with instructions on how to solve them.

 ## I get "Code size too big" error when using AspecJ Compiler, what should I do?